 Graduate and Undergraduate students working on projects related to the three themes below are encouraged to register their abstract or statement for award consideration.
 A graduate and undergraduate student will be named a winner in each of the three themes.
 Students can register and opt in through the registration form for the Undergraduate Exposition or the Graduate Research Symposium.

 Featured Presentation Competition Themes and Relevant Project Topics:

 Do you have a project that connects with these themes?
+Do you want to be considered for a $150 Academic Award?
 If so, register and opt in for this award competition!
 Registration closes on February 11, 2021.
 Award winners will be announced March 24, 2021 on the RASC virtual website.

 Theme 1: Cultural Awareness, Diversity Equity & Inclusion, and Peace & Justice